Leadership Emerging in Academic Departments (LEAD) Program for Junior Faculty Physicians and Scientists

 - A completed online application.

-- Curriculum vitae in standardized UT Southwestern P&T Format (Word template also is available at W:\PUB\SMSDEAN\Promotion and Tenure) uploaded along with the completed online application.
+- Curriculum vitae in standardized UT Southwestern P&T Format (Word template available under "Important Information").

 - New!
 We no longer accept letters of recommendation.
-Instead, our program team will send an evaluation form directly to the applicant’s chair after a completed application is submitted.
+Our program team will send an evaluation form directly to the applicant’s Chair/Center Director.

-Our team of directors, co-directors, and faculty includes internationally recognized physicians, researchers, and administrators.
+Our team of directors, co-directors, and faculty include internationally recognized physicians, researchers, and administrators.

 The LEAD Program is offered at no cost to the participants or their sponsors.